Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Links to other merchants may also be affiliate links.

-Probably the best part of the Adidas golf lineup are their shoes.
+Probably the best part of the Adidas golf lineup is their shoes.
 In particular, the fact that they release so many new models so often that it is possible to pick up discontinued models relatively cheaply!

 Best known for their waterproofs although they do produce other clothing items.
 They do tend to be a bit pricey.

 Lyle & Scott

 The company’s first golf range appeared in 1967 and many top golfers and celebrities started wearing the brand.